kevinwatson/yamaha-tw200-history-book/050-chapter-04.md

 ## Uses

 The TW has been marketed as an agricultural vehicle because of its low gear ratio and wide tires.
+It doesn't have the ground clearance, large engine, suspension range of it's dirt bike cousins.

 ## Accessories